Arecsu/rym-to-spotify/README.md

 ## Features

 * Scrapes RateYourMusic lists, handling pagination.
-* Uses `nodriver` to handle dynamically loaded content on RYM.
+* Uses `nodriver` (Chromium) to scrap data from RYM.
+No sandbox mode.
+Needs user interaction to bypass Cloudflare's bot protection.
 * Identifies different release types (Album, EP, Compilation, Single).
 * Extracts linked songs (YouTube, Bandcamp) when available on the RYM list.
 A bit of a stretch though.
-The algorithmic is very primitive.
+The algorithm is primitive.
 Using an LLM to analize the descriptions users write in each item of the list to find track mentions would be top notch.
 I don't want to handle this level of complexity for now.
 * Generates a structured `.txt` file suitable for the importer script.
 * Authenticates with Spotify using OAuth 2.0.
 * Creates a new private Spotify playlist named after the RYM list.